Close Alert Banner

 Temperatures are expected to be at least 31°C during the day and overnight temperatures are at least 20°C or Humidex is at least 40.

-Heat warning gauge
+Heat warning symbols

 Pictures of the various heat warning level gauges